 Another day, another Dropbox announcement.
 On Wednesday, the cloud

--based storage service continued its furious pace of acquisitions and new releases with the news that it has purchased Snapjoy, an online photo library.
+service continued its furious pace of acquisitions and new releases with the news that it has purchased Snapjoy, an online photo library.

 Terms of the deal were not announced.
 Snapjoy allows users to view and collect their photos in one location, whether they originate in a camera, PC, smartphone or such sites as Flickr.
 The service provides full-screen slideshows and the ability to download entire albums from a site if given permission by the photos' owner.
 Both Snapjoy and Dropbox are alumni of Y Combinator, the Mountain View, Calif.-based startup accelerator.